Attacks on Likošane and Ćirez

-The Attacks on Likoshan and Çirez (Sulmet në Likoshan dhe Çirez, Napadi na Likošane i Ćirez) were large-scale police attacks that took place at the onset of the Kosovo War in the villages of Likoshan and Çirez.
+The Attacks on Likošane and Ćirez (Sulmet në Likoshan dhe Çirez, Napadi na Likošane i Ćirez) were large-scale police attacks that took place at the onset of the Kosovo War in the villages of Likošane and Ćirez.

-On 28 February 1998, the Kosovo Liberation Army (KLA) ambushed a unit of the Serbian police near Likoshan, killing four and seriously wounding two policemen.
-This prompted large-scale police operations in the villages of Likoshan and Çirez in the following day, leading to the killing of 4 KLA members and 26 Kosovo Albanian civilians in both villages.
+On 28 February 1998, the Kosovo Liberation Army (KLA) ambushed a unit of the Serbian police near Likošane, killing four and seriously wounding two policemen.
+This prompted large-scale police operations in the villages of Likošane and Ćirez in the following day, leading to the killing of 16 KLA members and 26 Kosovo Albanian civilians in both villages.
 The attack on Likoshan and Çirez was followed by the Attack on Prekaz on the following days.
 The attacks on Likoshan and Çirez, as well as Prekaz, marked the beginning of the Kosovo War.

 Background

 According to HRW (1998)

-On 28 February 1998, according to Serbian police, armed Albanians attacked a police patrol near the village of Likoshan, killing four policemen and seriously wounding two.
+On 28 February 1998, according to Serbian police, armed Albanians attacked a police patrol near the village of Likošane, killing four policemen and seriously wounding two.
 A pro-government report told that there were three simultaneous attacks on police patrols.
-Albanians from Likoshan informed the Human Rights Watch (HRW) that they heard shooting near the village around 11 PM, and some heard that the police had been ambushed there.
-Unconfirmed reports tell that armed Albanians attacked the police-based ammunition plant near Donji Prekaz on 27 February and that the police were ambushed at Likoshan after a police chase.
+Albanians from Likošane informed Human Rights Watch (HRW) that they heard shooting near the village around 11 PM, and some heard that the police had been ambushed there.
+Unconfirmed reports tell that armed Albanians attacked the police-based ammunition plant near Donji Prekaz on 27 February and that the police were ambushed at Likošane after a police chase.